Aurelian-C/React-Summary_App/src/markdowns/08_React_&_optimization_techniques/Preventing_function_recreation_with_useCallback.md

 # Preventing function re-creation with `useCallback()`

-We can make `React.memo()` work for prop values that are objects as well, we just need to tweak the way we create and store those objects a little bit.
+You can make `React.memo()` work for props values that are objects as well, you just need to tweak the way you create and store those objects a little bit.
 There is an extra hook provided by React that helps us with that and that is the `useCallback` hook.

-==`useCallback` is a hook that allows us to basically store a function across component executions==, so it allows us to tell React that we wanna save a function and that this function should not be recreated with every execution.
+==`useCallback` is a hook that allows you to basically store a function across component executions==, so it allows you to tell React that you wanna save a function and that this function should not be recreated with every execution.
 With that one in the same function object is stored, so one in the same place in memory, and therefore the comparison does work.

 ```react
 import React, { useState, useCallback } from 'react';